greenpeer/GreenLight_Extensions/README.md

 # GreenLight_Extensions
-Extensions for the  [GreenLight - A model for greenhouses with supplemental lighting](#https://github.com/davkat1/GreenLight) , including `setXParam` and `glObjToJson`.
+Matlab extensions for the  [GreenLight - A model for greenhouses with supplemental lighting](#https://github.com/davkat1/GreenLight) , including `setXParam` and `glObjToJson`.

 ## Table of Contents
 - [Installation](#installation)